Ngunguru: History

 The waka Tūnui-ā-rangi, which brought Ngāi Tāhuhu to New Zealand according to traditional accounts, visited Ngunguru on its way from the Bay of Islands to Whangarei.
-The area was named by Puhi, captain of another waka, Mataatua.
+The area was named by Puhi, captain of the waka Mataatua.
 In pre-European times, there was a substantial Māori population in the area.
 A large battle was fought on the Ngunguru sandspit between the local Te Waiariki and Waikato tribes led by Te Wherowhero in 1832.

 The first chart of "Nongodo" was drawn by Captain N. C. Phillips of in 1836.
 James Busby, Gilbert Mair and W. J. Lewington bought 40000 acre at Ngunguru in 1840, although the government disputed the sale for the next 30 years and attempted to buy the land itself from the original Māori owners.
 They established one of the earliest sawmills in the country at Ngunguru in 1840 to take advantage of the abundant kauri timber.
 It was water-powered.
-The mill failed financially in 1844, but others succeeded in the industry and Ngunguru exported timber and especially roofing shingles for many years.
+The mill failed financially in 1844, but others succeeded in the industry and Ngunguru exported timber, particularly roofing shingles, for many years.

 The Melanesian Mission ship was wrecked in Ngunguru Bay in 1860.

-A bullock track was built to Whangarei in the 1860s.
+A bullock track to Whangarei was built in the 1860s.
 In 1892, coal was discovered at Kiripaka, at the headwaters of the Ngunguru River.
 620000 long ton were mined until 1921.